 A small courtyard garden can transform your cramped backyard into a lovely oasis.
 You can enjoy privacy, welcoming the sunlight with all the sides enclosed.
 Thus, your home will feel more spacious to bring the outside inside.

-How To Do Landscaping For Small Courtyards
+How To Do Landscaping For Small Yards

 Plan Your Landscape Architect